wagtail-packages/wagtail-qrcode/README.md

 # Wagtail qrcode

-This package can be used to create a page in Wagtail CMS that has a corresponding QR Code that can be printed then scanned and will link to the page.

-You can download the generated QR code as a print ready EPS file that can be added to posters, postcards, banners, beer mats and more.

-Simply send the QR code to a printer or use the EPS file at an online printing service.

 ## Under development

-Todo:
-- [ ] add tests
-- [ ] add sandbox app models
-- [ ] add documentation
+This package can be used to create a page in Wagtail CMS that has a corresponding QR Code.

+The generated QR Code is saved as an EPS document that can be printed then scanned and will link to the page.

+You can download the generated QR code and use it in printed advertising like posters, postcards, banners, beer mats and more.

 ## Installation